inferno986return/python-pcep/Module2.md

 ### Printing formatted string literals (f-strings)

-While not part of the PCEP syllabus, formatted string literals (f-strings) are an elegant way to print variable values along with a string by specifying the variables using curly braces `{}`:
+While not part of the PCEP syllabus, starting from Python 3.6 you can use formatted string literals (f-strings) which are an elegant way to print variable values along with a string by specifying the variables using curly braces `{}`:

 ```
 apples = 2